+The ethos at Motorvation Training is progression.
+It would be easy work to do what a lot of providers do, and teach a qualification until the young person finishes school, but what happens Post 16?
 We love our learners to progress and continue to learn with us, and so each qualification enables progression onto a wide range of further vocational qualifications in the engineering and associated sectors.
-Some of our learners have excellent knowledge and are ready for apprenticeships before they have even left school.
+Some of our learners have excellent knowledge and are ready for apprenticeships or Higher Education before they have even left school.

 This qualification will be assessed by using externally set and marked on line tests, internally marked practical tasks and written assessments.
 There is also a written project which encompasses the synoptic assessment element to this qualification.
 Teaching staff at Motorvation Training all hold substantial industrial experience, teaching credentials and assessor qualifications.
 Oberservations of Teaching and Learning is carried out at regular intervals, and all unaccredited work is moderated through RARPA.